pranigopu/mastersProject/NOTES/markov-chains/steady-state-behaviour-of-markov-chains.md

 ---

 Key to answering the above question is to answer whether the initial state $i$ is relevant to the above probability.
 If yes, then the answer to the above question is no. Hence, we have the question: under what conditions is the initial state $i$ relevant in n-step transition probabilities as n tends to infinity?
-Here, consider the following cases:
+Here, consider the following cases.

 ---